aloistr/swisseph/doc/swisseph.md

 barycenters.
 Moreover, the time range is currently limited to the years 1900 to 2047.

-### Test 8: Geocentric Position of a Planetary Moon {#test-8-geocentric-position-of-a-planetary-moon .list-paragraph}
+### Test 8: Geocentric Position of a Planetary Moon

 This test requires Swiss Ephemeris version 2.10 and the ephemeris files sepm\* of directory sat.